Definition of annual audit:

-A company which falls under exempted list of companies for annual audit can still go ahead for the same in case it wish so.
+A company which falls under the exempted list of companies for annual audit can still go ahead for the same in case it wishes so.
 Most of the companies opt for having an annual audit because of the following reasons:

 An annual audit, though sounds easy, can turn out to be a nerve-wrecking process in case you haven’t prepared for the same well in advance.
 An auditor, in order to have a thorough audit, has to delve deep into the financial records, accounts and company books and might come out with a long list of demands at the end of each annual audit.
 However, you can save yourself from the hassle of running from post to pillar in order to save yourself and the company from any possible fraud or error by following the below mentioned steps, such as:

 - Perform year-round reconciliations: If you leave everything for the last minute, you for sure will be in trouble during the annual audit.
 So, it is always better to have the reconciliations every month or at least once in a quarter so that the financial records are in order.

 - Address potential complications throughout the year: It is always better to keep your auditor well informed about any new or unusual transaction which your company has done.
 It also helps to keep your documentation ready for the annual audit.
 This way you save yourself from giving explanations at the end of the financial year.

 - Ask for the prepared-by-client list in advance: It is a normal practice that just before an annual audit, your auditor will give you a list of prepared-by-lists, also called as PBC which has details of the documentation required by him for conducting the annual audit.
 This list is quite extensive and has documents such as trial balance, bank statements etc and to prepare and compile the same is a time taking process.
 In order to save yourself from working through the list at the last moment, you can ask for this list well in advance and prepare better for the annual audit process.